 Yes… you certainly can.
 The township has its own grassy airstrip that allows both commercial and personal light aircraft.
 You can catch a flight with ” Air Fraser” from Hervey Bay or even a Chopper ride from Rainbow Beach or the Sunshine Coast.

 A few locals have their own small planes that they land on the airstrip.
 It is also a landing spot for the Emergency Services Helicopter.

-Unfortunately it lands to collect patients regularly especially in peak holiday season with injuries ranging from Broken limbs from sand boarding, lure and hook gashes and even jellyfish stings.
+Unfortunately, it lands to collect patients regularly, especially in the peak holiday season with injuries ranging from Broken limbs from sand boarding, lure and hook gashes and even jellyfish stings.